Luramoth/FollowingOnly/README.md

 # FollowingOnly
 A Firefox extention made to automatically snap you into the following tab any time you load into your twitter home page

+this addon should work for chrome, issue is to submit a extension to chrome you need to pay first and i dont have any money

-to package the project, using the NPM install web-ext
+to package and build the project, using the NPM install web-ext
 ```bash
 npm install --global web-ext
 ```